-WEEK FOUR.
-Joy Is a Condition of My Heart (Chapters 7-8)
+WEEK FOUR Joy Is a Condition of My Heart (Chapters 7-8)

 - 1. What is your response to this week's reading?
 What has encouraged and inspired you? - 2.
-On page 139, Kay says that if we want joy, we have to fight for it.
+On page 115, Kay says that if we want joy, we have to fight for it.
 In what specific ways can we experience joy if we choose differently, think differently, behave differently, feel differently, respond differently? - 3.
 Is it difficult to believe that God delights in you and adores you?
 Why?
-Turn to the woman to your left and tell her something about herself that delights the heart of God.
+Turn to the person to your left and tell them something about themselves that delights the heart of God.
 (Examples: "Your smile lifts up others around you even when you don't realize it," or "Your commitment to this group reflects that you are a joy-builder.") - 4.
-Read the paragraph near the bottom of page 158, written by Kay's friend, Lynnda.
+Read the paragraph in the middle of page 130, written by Kay's friend, Lynnda.
 Discuss what would change if you chose "peace instead of the rat race" in your life. - 5.
 Share an experience in your life when someone genuinely heard you, validated you, and appreciated you.
 What feelings did the affirmation bring about?

 Takeaway Truth: Mother Teresa said, "There is more hunger for love and appreciation in this world than for bread."
-Determine three ways that you will nurture joy in someone else this week- watch the joy return to you as you bless others.
+Determine three ways that you will nurture joy in someone else this week-watch the joy return to you as you bless others.

-WEEK FIVE.
-Joy Is a Choice of My Behavior (Chapters 9-11)
+WEEK FIVE Joy Is a Choice of My Behavior (Chapters 9-11)

 - 1. What is your response to this week's reading?
 What has encouraged and inspired you? - 2.
 Kay's definition of joy includes a settled assurance about God, a quiet confidence in God, and a determined choice to give our praise to God in all things.
 Which of these are easy for you to embrace?
 Which are difficult?
 Why? - 3.
 Sometimes we end up last on our own priority lists.
 In what ways can you begin to nourish your bodies, souls, and spirits as pathways to joy? - 4.
 What does it mean to live "in" and not "for" the moment (p.
-239)?
+196)?
 Describe the moment during this group study that has brought you the most joy.

-Takeaway Truth: Reread the story of Corrie and Betsie ten Boom on pages 242-43.
+Takeaway Truth: Reread the story of Corrie and Betsie ten Boom on pages 198-200.
 Then list the ways in which you will make "the choice to rejoice" in your life this week, regardless of the circumstances.

-WEEK SIX.
-Celebration of Joy
+WEEK SIX Celebration of Joy

-- 1. Use your five senses to create a celebration of joy for your final week!
-Plan a dinner or a dessert night for your study group and ask the members to be prepared to share the following: - 2.
-As we end this study, what is your perspective-is soul-satisfying joy always a possibility? - 3.
-What are your top three joy-builders, for yourself and for others? - 4.
+Use your five senses to create a celebration of joy for your final week!
+Plan a dinner or a dessert night for your study group and ask the members to be prepared to share the following:

+- 1. As we end this study, what is your perspective-is soul-satisfying joy always a possibility? - 2.
+What are your top three joy-builders, for yourself and for others? - 3.
 Spend time praying for each member of your group, and ask God to help you choose his joy no matter what life brings.

-"Joy is the settled assurance that God is in control of all the details of my life, the quiet confidence that ultimately everything is going to be all right, and the determined choice to praise God in all things." -KAY WARREN
+"Joy is the settled assurance that God is in control of all the details of my life, the quiet confidence that ultimately everything is going to be all right, and the determined choice to praise God in all things."

+-KAY WARREN

-This Leader's Guide is courtesy of Kay Warren, author of Choose Joy: Because Happiness Isn't Enough, © 2012, Revell.
-Kay's website is www.kaywarren.com and she is on Facebook and on Twitter at KayWarren1.
+This Leader's Guide is courtesy of Kay Warren, author of Choose Joy: Because Happiness Isn't Enough, © 2012, 2020 Revell.
+Kay's website is KayWarren.com, she is on Facebook at Facebook.com/KayWarrensPage, on Twitter at KayWarren1, and on Instagram at KayWarren75.